 Visual learning involves seeing what you are learning.
 Examples include reading text and viewing pictures and diagrams.

-You have a low preference for visual learning.
-This means you do not like to learn through reading and looking at pictures.
-However, you can develop this ability through practice.
+You have a very high preference for visual learning - you like to learn through reading and looking at pictures.
+You can take advantage of this ability and develop it further through practice.
 Use the recommendations below.